Help is on the way!

 Beyond one-on-one counseling, Medicare Part B also covers other forms of outpatient support.
 This includes services like group therapy, where you can connect with others facing similar challenges, and psychiatric evaluations to help diagnose your condition and create a treatment plan.
 While these options are available under Medicare, it’s helpful to know that Blue Moon Senior Counseling focuses on providing individual teletherapy.
 This specialized approach ensures you receive personalized, focused attention from one of our dedicated therapists during every session.

-Coverage for Medication and Inpatient Care
+Understanding Coverage for Medication and Inpatient Care

 For situations that require more intensive support, Medicare Part A provides coverage.
 Part A helps pay for inpatient mental health care, which can take place in either a psychiatric hospital or a general hospital.
 This coverage includes your room, meals, nursing care, and other related services and supplies.
 It also covers certain medications you might need to treat a mental health condition during your inpatient stay.
 This part of Medicare ensures you have a safety net for more acute mental health needs that require hospitalization.

-How to Access Emotional Support with Medicare
+How to Find Emotional Support with Medicare

 Knowing you have access to mental health support is one thing, but actually finding the right provider can feel like a challenge.
 The good news is that there are several straightforward ways to connect with a therapist or counselor who accepts Medicare.
 Whether you prefer to start with a trusted doctor or search online, these steps can help you find the emotional support you deserve.

-Use Medicare’s Official Provider Search Tool
+Start with Medicare’s Provider Search Tool

 A great place to begin is Medicare’s official provider directory.
 This online tool lets you find and compare local clinicians, like psychologists and clinical social workers.
 You can filter your search to find professionals who specialize in geriatric mental health and confirm they accept Medicare.
 This directory is a reliable resource for building a list of potential providers, giving you a direct way to see who is available and what their qualifications are.